txalkan/docs.syron/introduction/design-principles.md

 ### Bitcoin-Native Assets

-The first supported collateral includes tokens compliant with the [BRC-20 standard](https://layer1.gitbook.io/layer1-foundation/protocols/brc-20).
-Additionally, the SU$D token itself will adhere to this standard.
+The SU$D token ensures secure token transfers by leveraging the Bitcoin Ordinals protocol, adhering to the [BRC-20 standard](https://layer1.gitbook.io/layer1-foundation/protocols/brc-20) for compatibility.

-Syron is advancing its development on the Bitcoin layer-1 network, utilizing [Discreet Log Contract (DLC)](https://github.com/discreetlogcontracts/dlcspecs) technology in conjunction with [Pay-to-Taproot (P2TR)](https://river.com/learn/terms/p/pay-to-taproot-p2tr/) scripts.
+Syron prioritizes development on the Bitcoin layer-1 network, employing various technologies for implementation.
+This includes utilizing the [Internet Computer Protocol](https://internetcomputer.org) and considering future integration with [Discreet Log Contract (DLC)](https://github.com/discreetlogcontracts/dlcspecs) technology and [Pay-to-Taproot (P2TR)](https://river.com/learn/terms/p/pay-to-taproot-p2tr/) Bitcoin scripts.

 ### :bison: Bison's ZK-Rollup

-The ZK-rollup by [Bison Labs](https://bisonlabs.io) is set to play a crucial role in enhancing Bitcoin's scalability.
-Zero-knowledge technology has the potential to significantly boost the network's transaction processing capacity without compromising security.
-This is achieved by grouping multiple layer-2 transactions into a single proof, which is then validated on the main Bitcoin layer.
+The ZK-rollup solution by [Bison Labs](https://bisonlabs.io) is in development to play a pivotal role in enhancing Bitcoin's scalability.
+Leveraging zero-knowledge technology, it holds the potential to significantly bolster the network's transaction processing capacity while maintaining a trustless setup.
+This is achieved by consolidating multiple layer-2 transactions into a single proof, which is then validated on the main Bitcoin layer.

-ZK-rollups, therefore, enable faster and more cost-effective transactions, optimizing specific functionalities and use cases like stablecoins.
-This approach effectively addresses Bitcoin's throughput and scalability challenges without sacrificing security, making them an indispensable solution for the future of cryptocurrencies.
-In tackling Bitcoin's scalability hurdles, ZK-rollups emerge as a vital component, ensuring the network's growth while upholding security standards.
+ZK-rollups facilitate faster and more cost-effective transactions, optimizing specific functionalities and use cases like stablecoins.
+By addressing Bitcoin's throughput and scalability challenges without compromising on permissionless innovation, they emerge as an indispensable solution for the future of cryptocurrencies.
+In tackling Bitcoin's scalability hurdles, ZK-rollups can be essential components, ensuring the network's growth while adhering to Bitcoin standards.

-Consequently, Syron U$ dollars will seamlessly integrate on Bison to enable instant liquidity.
-This objective will be realized through a SU$D-based decentralized exchange where BRC-20 tokens and bitcoin will be available, with liquidity providers acting as the governing body of the protocol.
+As part of this advancement, Syron U$ dollars will seamlessly integrate with Bison as a BRC-20 token to provide instant liquidity for Bitcoin DeFi.
+To complement this vision of decentralized finance powered by Bitcoin, a SU$D-based decentralized exchange would present exciting opportunities for liquidity provision and farming.